 Description

-This lemon garlic shrimp is an easy weeknight meal that takes only 20 minutes to make.
-It’s fast, delicious and healthy!
+This shrimp in garlic sauce is an easy weeknight meal that takes only 20 minutes.
+It’s fast, delicious, healthy, and just as delicious as any restaurant seafood meal!

 Ingredients